-If the surcharge settings are configured above what you pay, then your bidders will be charged too much for the surcharge, but that extra amount will be included in your deposit (we don't benefit from it).
+If your Processor Fee settings are configured above what you pay, your bidders will be charged too much for the credit card fees although that extra amount will be included in your deposit.
+Auctria does not benefit from it.

-If you issue a Credit Card Refund via the refund link from the bidder ACTIVITY tab, all what happens with the fees associated with that charge will depend on when you opened your account.
+If you issue a Credit Card Refund via the refund link from the bidder Activity tab, the fees for that charge will be handled based on when your Stripe account was opened.